open-webrtc-toolkit/owt-client-native/talk/woogeen/docs/cpp/cpp.md

 - If you create multiple `LocalCameraStream`s with different resolutions, previous streams will be black.
 - woogeen.lib is compiled as 32 bit library.
 - Bandwidth setting for publishing H264 stream does not take effect.
-- H.256 is only supported on Intel<sup>®</sup> 6th and 7th generation Core(TM) platforms.
+- HEVC is supported on 6th Generation Intel<sup>®</sup> Core(TM) Processor platforms.

 # 8 Video codecs {#section8}
 For the decoder, if hardware acceleration is not enabled, only VP8/VP9 is supported.
-If hardware acceleration is enabled, VP8, VP9, H.264 and H.265 are supported, but it will fallback to VP8 software decoder if GPU does not supports VP8 hardware decoding.
+If hardware acceleration is enabled, VP8, VP9, H.264 and HEVC are supported, but it will fallback to VP8 software decoder if GPU does not supports VP8 hardware decoding.
-Most of the Intel<sup>®</sup> 5th, 6th and 7th generation Core(TM) platforms support VP8 hardware decoding.
+Most of the 5th and 6th Generation Intel<sup>®</sup> Core(TM) Processor platforms support VP8 hardware decoding, refer to their specific documentation for details.

-Hardware acceleration for decoding of VP8/H.264/H.265, and encoding of H.264/H.265, is enabled via {@link woogeen.base.GlobalConfiguration GlobalConfiguration} API, by providing valid rendering target to the SetCodecHardwareAccelerationEnabled API before creating conferenceclient or peerclient.
+Hardware acceleration for decoding of VP8/H.264/HEVC, and encoding of H.264/HEVC, is enabled via {@link woogeen.base.GlobalConfiguration GlobalConfiguration} API, by providing valid rendering target to the SetCodecHardwareAccelerationEnabled API before creating conferenceclient or peerclient.

 # 9 Publish streams with customized frames {#section9}